Matthew Matthew

 Does the size of my solar system affect the approvals required?

 Yes.
 Smaller systems (typically up to 3.68kW per phase) usually fall under G98 rules, where the installer notifies the DNO after installation.
 Larger systems require G99 approval before installation begins.
-This doesn’t stop you from installing solar; it simply ensures the local grid can accommodate the export capacity.
+This does not stop you installing solar; it simply ensures the local grid can accommodate the export capacity.

 Do batteries require separate permission?

 Battery storage usually does not require planning permission when installed inside a property.
-However, if connected to the grid, it will typically require DNO notification or approval.
+However, if connected to the grid, it typically requires DNO notification or approval.
 Some larger external battery units may also need planning consideration, depending on size and location.

 Trustpilot